konstantisu/xiaomi_ax3000t-openwrt23_patch/README.md

 https://drive.google.com/drive/folders/1lsYUxoyvi-zqXln8qlYRa4Y5rIMDfy-P<br>

 # What's New?
-- W25N01KV spi-nand supported in the firmware. https://github.com/openwrt/openwrt/pull/16669
+- W25N01KV spi-nand supported in the firmware (OOB=64).
+https://github.com/openwrt/openwrt/pull/16669
 - W25N01KV spi-nand supported in the OpenWrt U-Boot (ubootmod).
 'ubootmod'firmware type can be installed to the router with Winbond spi-nand.